 - Great science teaching requires an understanding of progression.
 An important goal is conceptual change: start with concrete ideas and move to more abstract ones.
 Be clear on what you want students to know, do and by when.

 - Great science teachers explain complex ideas by focusing on big ideas that remove unnecessary noise (Wynne Harlen).

 - Science is a discipline that explains the physical world – it’s not just a collection of ideas.
 Start with an observation and go from there.
 Be passionate and love what you do.
 Every chemistry lesson should have a reaction, every biology lesson an organism and every physics lesson a surprise.

 - Whole class practical work is probably not the best way to teach most scientific concepts but it is important.
 You wouldn’t think much of a footballer who couldn’t kick a ball.
 Focus in on the key aspects you want students to learn.
 You won’t get better at science by just ‘doing science’!

 - Don’t make knowledge the enemy of thinking.
 To apply, explore and predict we need lots of knowledge and this knowledge needs to be remembered.
 (Daisy Christodoulou).
 But knowledge cannot be the end goal.
 We need to think about what actions students are taking with this knowledge?

 - Use challenge to motivate students and find out what they know.
 Be careful of using challenge to teach novices as this can overload students’ working memory.

 - Practice is important.
-Teachers need to rehearse explanations and students need to consolidate through building and applying.
+Teachers need to rehearse explanations and students need to consolidate through deliberate practice.

 - Science teachers can make a difference so “know thy impact” through formative assessment (John Hattie).
 Formative assessment is most rich when it’s done through a task that makes learning visible so teachers can respond.
 For me it’s a task that challenges students – if they succeed, we can assume they understand and if they struggle we can intervene.
 MCQs are useful here.